 Introduction

-Hydraulic flow units are defined(Tiab and Donaldson, 2016)(El Sharawy &Nabawy, 2016a)(El Sharawy &Nabawy, 2016b). as a part of the rock volume that has one or more rock quality lithology.
-Flow unit can be mapped at the interval scale,and known as hydraulic-electricconcept(Rezaee et al., 2007).
+Hydraulic flow units are defined for the first time by (Amaefule et al., 1993) , then this concept has been tested and applied for many years by many researchers, e.g., El Sharawy and Nabawy, 2016a; El Sharawy and Nabawy, 2016b; Kassab and Teama, 2018; Nabawy and Barakat, 2017; Teama, et al., 2019; Tiab and Donaldson, 2016.
+They defined the HFU as the part of the rock volume that has one or more rock quality lithology.
+One of the important characteristics of the flow unit that can be mapped at the interval scale.
+Nevertheless, the discrimination between the different quality of the flow units can be derived based on hydraulic or electric characteristics.
+Rezaee et al., 2007 used the relation between electric properties with petrophysical parameters to detect the different EFU.

-(El Sharawy& Nabawy, 2019)(Kassab et al., 2017)(David et al., 2015)The reservoir characterization of the Nubia sandstone reservoir demonstrates that it has excellent potential for hydrocarbon production (Sarhan and Basal, 2019), so that The Nubia sandstone is considered as an important reservoir rocks in Egypt and the surroundings.
+Nubia sandstone has been studied by El Sharawy and Nabawy, 2019; (Kassab et al., 2017 and David et al., 2015.
+The reservoir characterization of the Nubia sandstone reservoir demonstrates that it has excellent potential for hydrocarbon production (Sarhan and Basal, 2019), so that the Nubia sandstone is considered as an important reservoir rocks in Egypt and the surroundings.

-The subsurface occurrence of Nubia formation has been studied by(Alsharhan and Salah,(1997), indicated that the potential reservoirs are formed in the Araba, Naqus, Qiseib and Malha formations within the Nubian facies, while the Umm Bogmaand Abu Durba formations act as seals(Nabawy &Géraud, 2016)and the Rod El Hamal Formation act as a source unit.
+The subsurface occurrence of Nubia Formation has been studied by Alsharhan and Salah, 1997), indicated that the potential reservoirs are formed in the Araba, Naqus, Qiseib and Malha formations within the Nubian facies, while the Umm Bogma Formation acts as seal, while Abu Durba Formation has been studied by Nabawy and Géraud, 2016, who stated that the Abu Durba Formation has a well flow capacity properties, and the Rod El Hamal Formation act as a source unit.
 Khalil (1987) divided the Nubia sandstone into three parts.
 The lower part (Nubia C) varies in the lithology from fine to coarse, conglomeratic, friable, and partly kaolinitic, white to brownish sandstones.

 The Nubian sandstones in Egypt and the surroundings have been studied by several authors.
-The first deposits of the pre-rift sediments in the Neogene Suez Rift are formed mainly from Nubian sandstones (Garfunkel. and Bartov, 1977).This sandy formation in the western coast of the Sinai Peninsula is up to 600 m thick (Robson,1971),and mostly include continental deposits(Schutz, 1994).The sediments in the study area (Abu Hasswa area), are mostly fluvial )Said, 1962).The pre-rift marine formations that conformably cover the Nubian sandstones are resulted from a major Cenomanian transgression(Schutz, 1994).The various water occurrences in Egypt as well astheeastern part of Libya, the northern Sudan and the northeastern Chad are parts of a huge basin which is still being recharged in the highland of Chad, Sudan and probably the Tibesti plateau,(Himida, 1970;Issar and Bein,1970),Shata(1982) stated that Nubian sandstone is underlying an extensive area of Egypt, probably con-stitutes a single hydrogeological system to the West of the Gulf of Suez.
+The first deposits of the pre-rift sediments in the Neogene Suez Rift are formed mainly from Nubian sandstones (Garfunkel and Bartov, 1977).This sandy formation in the western coast of the Sinai Peninsula is up to 600 m thick (Robson,1971),and mostly include continental deposits(Schutz, 1994).The sediments in the study area (Gebel Abu Hasswa), are mostly fluvial )Said, 1962).The pre-rift marine formations that conformably cover the Nubian sandstones are resulted from a major Cenomanian transgression(Schutz, 1994).
+Himida, 1970, Issar, et al.,1972 and Shata1982) stated that Nubian sandstone is underlying an extensive area of Egypt, probably constitutes a single hydrogeological system to the West of the Gulf of Suez.
 To the East, on the Sinai Peninsula, a second system may exist with some connection to the main western system in the North.

-The middle part (Nubia B) is represented by gray to green, marine shales, silty with thin interbeds of sandstones, fine to medium grained, silty and clayey with abundant trace fossils, probably Permo-Carboniferous in age.
-The upper part (Nubia A) is represented by fluviatile sandstone, fine to medium, coarse to conglomeritic, massive through cross-bedded showing direction of transportation from south to north, interbedded with fossil soils which consist of mudstones, varicolored, well stratified with root structures.
+The middle part (Nubia B) is represented by gray to green, marine shales, silty with thin interbeds of sandstones, fine to medium grained, silty (El-Gendy et al., 2017), and clayey with abundant trace fossils, probably Permo-Carboniferous in age.
+The upper part (Nubia A) is represented by fluviatile sandstone, fine to medium, coarse to conglomeritic, massive through cross-bedded showing direction of transportation from south to north, interbedded mudstones, varicolored, well stratified with root structures.